PSanf2/BBB/README.md

 P9, 19 => I2C2_SCL<br>
 P9, 20 => I2C2_SDA<br>

+SCL and SDA should be wired to SYS_5V through 1Kohm pullup resistors.

 I have used these pin configurations to succesfully test my code using PCA9685, LSM9DS0, ADS1015, and ADS1115 breakout boards.
 Your results may vary.
 I have been able to test this code with multiple breakout boards connected to the same I2C bus successfully.

 References and Credits: